john-cd/rust_howto/src/concurrency/async_and_blocking.md

 ### Futures executor

-[futures-executor](https://docs.rs/futures-executor/latest/futures_executor/index.html) includes a minimal executor.
+[futures-executor][futures-executor] includes a minimal executor.
 The [block_on](https://docs.rs/futures-executor/latest/futures_executor/fn.block_on.html) function is useful if you want to run an async function synchronously in codebase that is mostly synchronous.

 ```rust,editable,ignore,mdbook-runnable
 {{#include ../../deps/examples/call_async_from_blocking_futures_executor.rs}}